-How did you get started writing for young readers?
+How did you get started writing?

-What do you find challenging about it?
+What do you find the most challenging?

 Is there anything else you’d like to say to readers at Mother Daughter Book Club. com?

 DL: My daughters are 13 and 16 and we have a book club of our own.
 We read the books out loud and switch off chapters so that each of us has a chance to read and to listen.
 I think it’s a wonderful gift to be able to share the love of reading with my daughters.
 Reading and discussing books together has definitely created special memories for us.
 On my website www.deborahlytton.com, I have book discussion questions that you can download for your own book clubs.
 I hope you enjoy reading RUBY STARR.
 Thank you for having me here today at Mother Daughter Book Club!